Building Foundations for Natural Language Processing of Historical Turkish: Resources and Models: Introduction

 \section{Introduction}

-The rapid advancements in natural language processing (NLP), particularly driven by the success of large language models (LLMs), have significantly enhanced the automatic processing of many languages.
-However, the greatest benefits have been predominantly realized by widely spoken languages like English \citep{touvron2023llama}.
-Research has largely focused on high-resource languages, while studies on historical languages using LLMs remain scarce \citep{manjavacas-arevalo-fonteyn-2022-non,volk-etal-2024-llm-based}.
-This scarcity is mainly due to the difficulty in adequately representing many low-resource languages using large, data-driven models \citep{lai-etal-2023-chatgpt}.
+Rapid advancements in natural language processing (NLP), particularly due to the success of transformer models, has improved automatic processing in many languages, but the most significant benefits have largely favored widely spoken languages such as English \citep{touvron2023llama}.
+Research has largely focused on high-resource languages, while studies on historical languages using transformer models remain scarce \citep{manjavacas-arevalo-fonteyn-2022-non,volk-etal-2024-llm-based}.
+This scarcity is mainly due to the difficulty in adequately representing many low-resource languages using large data-driven models \citep{lai-etal-2023-chatgpt}.
 Historical variants of Turkish are among these underrepresented languages from the perspective of current state-of-the-art NLP models and resources.

 Ottoman Turkish is the longest-lasting historical variant of the Turkish language, which eventually evolved into modern Turkish.
-It underwent significant changes in vocabulary and syntax over the six centuries it was in use.
+It underwent significant changes in vocabulary and syntax during the six centuries it was in use.
 Most of the historical Turkish documents preserved in archives were produced during the later centuries of the Ottoman Empire.\footnote{This statement is based on a comparison of the quantities of historical documents from different periods, as preserved in the state archives of the Republic of Türkiye: \url{https://katalog.devletarsivleri.gov.tr/}} Accordingly, this study focuses primarily on Ottoman Turkish from the 18th to the 20th centuries, using texts predominantly from this era.
 Hereafter, the term {\it historical Turkish} will specifically refer to the Turkish language used during this period.